 If you are planning to quarantine at a hotel, check if they offer meals by room service.

-If you will depend on delivery services it is important to have access to a credit card that you can use in Canada should you need to order any items.
-This is especially true since many businesses are not accepting cash at all due to the COVID-19 risk.
+If you are ordering meals or groceries from delivery services it is important to have access to a credit card that you can use in Canada.
+Many businesses are not accepting cash at all due to the COVID-19 risk.

-Companies that deliver groceries or prepared meals include: Instacart, Skip the Dishes and DoorDash.
+Companies that deliver groceries or prepared meals include: Instacart, UberEats, Skip the Dishes and DoorDash.

 Before traveling to Canada, prepare and double check that you have all of your important documents including:

 The government of Canada requires international travelers to provide certain information.
-We suggest that students download and complete the ArriveCAN App before departing for their trip.
+We suggest that students download and complete the ArriveCAN Application before departing for their trip.

 In addition to the federal ArriveCAN Application, travellers arriving in B.C. are encouraged to complete a self-quarantine plan.
 Completing the plan will help you prepare to self-quarantine successfully.
 It’s important to consider: